Have you tweeted about your #firstsevenjobs? I did!

 For each 1,637 of the tweets I sent to the jobs classifier, I got a field with a probability higher to 0.5 for on average 4-5 job descriptions.
 We might want even more, and as I'll point it out later, we could get more if we put some effort into it and take full advantage of MonkeyLearn possibilities!

-In this work I used the classifier as it was without modifying it, but I was curious to know which jobs ended up in each category.
-I had a glance at descriptions by field but this can take a while given the number of jobs in some categories.
-Thankfully Federico Pascual reminded me I could use MonkeyLearn’s keyword extractor on all job descriptions of each category to find dominant patterns.
+In this work I used the classifier as it was without modifying it, but I was curious to know which jobs ended up in each tag.
+I had a glance at descriptions by field but this can take a while given the number of jobs in some tags.
+Thankfully Federico Pascual reminded me I could use MonkeyLearn's keyword extractor on all job descriptions of each tag to find dominant patterns.
 Such a nice idea, and something my package supports.
 I chose to get 5 keywords per field.
-Here’s the result:
+Here's the result:

 |Accounting / Finance||Accounting clerk, financial analyst, account manager, Bookkeeper, Accountant|